gmc-code/PC-Python/docs/turtle/turtle_rectangle_progressions.rst

 | The function has parameters to specify the side length and the staring position of the bottom left vertex.
 | The function also requires the turtle to be passed as an argument so it can be referred to.
 | Before the for-loop, the turtle is repositioned without drawing the movement; **penup** and **pendown** are needed for that.
-| The initial heading has been left out of the rectangle function, but it can be set prior to using the rectangle function.

 .. py:function:: rectangle(t, length=40, width=30, start_pos=(0, 0), start_h=0)